 English Partnerships have put forward plans to develop the former Bruche Police Training Centre site for housing.
 Your local Labour councillors Colin Froggatt and Lottie Ladbury are keeping a critical eye on the plans to ensure that whatever is developed is in keeping with the local area.

 Colin is pictured right outside the former Bruche Police Training Centre.

 - Footpaths re-opened!

-Local councillors Colin and Lottie, together with local residents, have been successful in getting the footpaths restored adjacent to Bennett’s Recreation Ground.
+Local councillors, together with local residents, have been successful in getting the footpaths restored adjacent to Bennett’s Recreation Ground.
 In recent newsletters, they reported on plans by the owner to close the entrances situated on land bordering Eric Avenue and Birchwood Way.

 Colin is pictured above left at the entrance to one of the footpaths - due to be re-opened soon!

 - Helen Jones MP tackles Hazel Grove issue